CODEPhylo/stackphy/README.md

 # StackPhy

-StackPhy is a stack-based language for phylogenetic modeling.
+StackPhy is a stack-based language for phylogenetic modeling that conforms to the PhyloSpec reference standard.
 It provides a concise, expressive way to define probabilistic models for phylogenetic inference.

 ## Overview